-- Set the raw eggplant sticks on a paper towel, and let them sit for about 30 minutes to drain any bitter juices.
+- Set the raw eggplant sticks on a paper towel and let them sit for about 30 minutes to drain any moisture.
 (If you don’t have time, just skip this step and all will be okay!)

 - While the eggplant is resting, add a generous pour of olive oil to a wide, flat skillet pan, and place over medium heat.
-Add one clove of garlic.
+Add the garlic clove.
 Once the oil begins to bubble, reduce the heat to low and cook gently for a couple minutes to infuse the garlic flavor in the oil.

-- Remove the garlic clove from the oil, and add the eggplant sticks so they are evenly space in the pan.
-Cook on medium heat and flip the sticks every couple minutes, until the eggplant is tender, but not limp.
+- Remove the garlic clove from the oil, and add the eggplant sticks so they are evenly spaced in the pan.
+Cook on medium heat and flip the sticks every couple minutes until the eggplant is tender, but not limp.

-- Remove the eggplant from the pan and let it cool completely before serving.
+- Remove the eggplant from the pan and let cool completely before serving.